baehyunsol/Sodigy/README.md

 `module foo;` defines a module named `foo`.
 The code must be at `./foo.sdg` or `./foo/lib.sdg`. `module foo;` implies `import foo;`.
 Your code can use names in `foo` with dots.
 For example, if `bar` is defined in `module foo`, it can be accessed with `foo.bar`.

-TODO: we need better specifications for `module`s and `import`s. for now, there seems to be no reason for `module` to exist!

 The `import` keyword imports external modules.
 There are 4 ways you can link external Sodigy files.
 Let's say you did `import foo;`

-1. You can tell the compiler where `foo.sdg` is.
+- You can tell the compiler where `foo.sdg` is.
 TODO: it's not implemented yet
-2. Local files.
+- Local files.
 For `import foo;`, the compiler first looks for `./foo.sdg` and `./foo/lib.sdg`.
 If either of them exists, the compiler links the file.
+  - `.` depends on where you called the compiler, not where the file is at.
+For example, `import foo;` in `./x/y/z.sdg` might point to `./foo.sdg`, not `./x/y/foo.sdg` if you invoked the compiler at `.`.
-3. You can specify the path of the `.sdg` file in `sodigy.json`.
+- You can specify the path of the `.sdg` file in `sodigy.json`.
 The `sodigy.json` file must be at `.`.
-4. Standard Library.
+- Standard Library.
 TODO: not implemented yet

 The compiler tries in that order.